 · The Dirty Dozen of born warriors, gunmen, bullies and outcasts who often outgrow their aggression with a proper maturity and loving-kindness.

 Herodotus treated history and current events as cults of personality; so have many historians and journalists since.
-Everything happened because some poor slob and his flunkies – officially designated Leaders – made it happen in exactly the manner they foresaw.
+Everything happened because some poor slob and his flunkies – officially designated Leaders – made it happen in exactly the way they foresaw.

-“By the mid-4th century, there existed a large and well-known body of Greek literature that had as yet no convenient name―it was not yet called Historia – but was generally described as the “writings of the deeds of war” or “inquiries about the deeds of war’: it included Herodotus, Thucydides, the several continuations of Thucydides, which went under the title Hellenica (Affairs of Greece) (only Xenophon’s survives), and the accounts of the western Greeks by the lost Syracusan writers Antiochus and Philistus, which went under the title Sicelica (Affairs of Sicily).
+“By the mid-4th century, there existed a large and well-known body of Greek literature that had as yet no convenient name ― it was not yet called Historia – but was generally described as the “writings of the deeds of war” or “inquiries about the deeds of war’: it included Herodotus, Thucydides, the several continuations of Thucydides, which went under the title Hellenica (Affairs of Greece) (only Xenophon’s survives), and the accounts of the western Greeks by the lost Syracusan writers Antiochus and Philistus, which went under the title Sicelica (Affairs of Sicily).
 It was taken for granted that this literature was the source of knowledge for anything about war, diplomacy or interstate relations.
 P. 85.

 “But what of the historians?
-The 5th century had bequeathed two major narrative styles, the linear epic style of Herodotus and the antithetical realistic style of Thucydides, which were associated with two different views of the world—the encomiastic Herodotus world of moral achievement and cosmic law versus Thucydidean pessimism and irony….”
+The 5th century had bequeathed two major narrative styles, the linear epic style of Herodotus and the antithetical realistic style of Thucydides, which were associated with two different views of the world ― the encomiastic Herodotus world of moral achievement and cosmic law versus Thucydidean pessimism and irony….”
 Doyne Dawson, The Origins of Western Warfare: Militarism and Morality in the Ancient World, Westview Press, Boulder, Colorado, 1996, p.
 95.

-Those narratives are about as accurate as the one that follows.
+This kind of narrative is about as accurate as the one that follows.
 I’m driving my car and in absolute control.
 So I’m going to flip into carefully preplanned slots every car in a hundred-car pileup on a freeway in the fog, and thus make sure that my car and those that follow mine come out the other end without a scratch.
 Sure, buddy; it could happen!
 Yet that would be a rather simple problem, compared to running an entire country.
 See the leadership section in the chapter “Identity Politics.”

 After millennia of crushed dissidence, progressive organizations have become Balkanized, which means chopped up piecemeal and rendered ineffectual.
 Many social activists have worsened their political impotence through exclusive identity politics, mutual ostracism, special interest bickering, petty private grievances and nit-picking ideological puritanism.
 As a result, much more pragmatic, disciplined and cohesive weapons elites have defeated them in detail.